Sona-Fathima12/VSDIAT-openlane/README.md

 the command tech load sky130A.tech in the tkcon terminal.then drc check

 ![34 pic](https://github.com/user-attachments/assets/2fa04d21-1f8a-4e00-bba2-c9f0e3b38185)
+### Lab exercise to implement poly resistor spacing to diff and tap
 for correctly implement poly resistor spacing : add few more changes and save
 ![35 pic](https://github.com/user-attachments/assets/8fbeb590-be36-4b70-a4c4-60f542fffba6)
 ![36 pic](https://github.com/user-attachments/assets/179ed38f-ad84-42df-b386-8ccafeedea73)
 ![37 pic](https://github.com/user-attachments/assets/ce844794-ff15-4a22-90dd-2f84ce47506b)

+### Lab challenge exercise to describe DRC error as geometrical construct
 then we will make some changes in sky130A.tech file which are as follow